 Parents get to know school staff well and build up a crucial relationship.

-The Hillside Foundation unit is a purpose built unit specifically designed to provide quality learning for 3-5 year olds.
+The Hillside Foundation Stage is a purpose built environment specifically designed to provide high-quality learning for 3-5 year-olds.

-Our Foundation Unit is set up to promote learning through play.
+Our Foundation Unit is set up to promote learning through play and experiences.
 Play is an integral part of EYFS (Early Years Foundation Stage).
 Children are given lots of opportunities to initiate, investigate and develop their own play, ideas and thinking within the 6 areas of learning inside and outside.

-Children and parents are allocated to a Key Person.
-A Key Person has special responsibilities for working with their small group of children.
-Their role includes reassuring and helping the children to feel safe and cared for.
-It is important that the Key Person builds relationships with the parents and children and help both parties with their transition into the unit.
+On entering to Foundation Stage children and parents are allocated to a Key Person.
+A Key Person (teacher or an Early Years Specialist) has special responsibilities for working with their small group of children.
+Alongside education, their role includes reassuring and helping the children to feel safe and cared for.
+It is important that the Key Person builds relationships with the parents and children and help both parties with their transition into the school.
 Although the teachers take overall responsibility for the children’s educational needs, the Key Person is very involved with their group’s educational, personal, social and emotional development.

-Parents can give any information to their Key Person and can be confident that it will be passed onto the correct adult.
+It is important for parents to share any information with their Key Person that could affect their child's day.
+Parents should be assured of confidentiality.
 Your Key Person will be your first port of call for any problems and queries.
 Our Key Groups are named after British Wildlife:

 Rabbits Group – Mrs Attewell